 Small saucepan (optional)

-- Core the apples: Use a melon baller or spoon to remove the apple cores.
+- Prepare the apples.
+Peel the apples, then cut each in half through the stem.
+Use a melon baller or spoon to remove the apple cores.

-- Cut slices in the apples, leaving the bottom intact: Place the apples cut-side down on a cutting board.
-Cut slices into the apple, 1/4-inch apart, stopping just before you cut through the bottom.
+- Cut slices in the apples, leaving the bottom intact.
+Place the apples cut-side down on a cutting board.
+Cut parallel slices into the apple, 1/4-inch apart, stopping just before you cut through the bottom.
 (This keeps the slices connected at the bottom of the apple.)

-- Brush the apples with melted butter and sugar: Stir together the butter mixture.
-Use a pastry brush to spread the butter mixture over top of the apples and into the slices.
+- Brush the apples with the melted butter and sugar.
+Brush the reserved butter mixture over top of the apples and between the slices.

-- Bake the apples: Spray a thin layer of cooking spray over the inside of a baking dish.
+- Bake the apples.
+Coat a small baking dish with cooking spray.
 Place the apples in the baking dish, flat-side down.
-Cover the baking dish with tinfoil, and bake for 20 minutes.
+Cover the baking dish with aluminum foil and bake for 20 minutes.
+Meanwhile, prepare the streusel.

-- Prepare the streusel: Cut the remaining tablespoon of butter into cubes.
-Add it to a bowl, along with 2 tablespoons brown sugar, 1/4 teaspoon cinnamon, flour, oats, and a pinch of salt.
+- Make the streusel.
+Cut the remaining 2 tablespoons of butter into cubes.
+Place in a small bowl and add the remaining 2 tablespoons brown sugar, remaining 1/4 teaspoon cinnamon, flour, oats, and a pinch of salt.
 Use your fingers or a fork to blend the ingredients together.

-- Top the apples with streusel: After the apples have finished baking, remove the baking dish from the oven.
-Use a fork to carefully spread the streusel over top of the apples.
-Work the streusel between the slices as well.
+- Top the apples with streusel.
+After the apples have finished baking, remove the baking dish from the oven and uncover.
+Use a fork to carefully sprinkle the streusel over top of the apples, working the streusel between the slices as well.

-- Cool the apples: Remove the baking dish from the oven.
-Cool the apples for about 5 minutes before serving.
+- Cool the apples.
+Remove the baking dish from the oven.
+Cool the apples for about 5 minutes before serving topped with ice cream if desired.